thm2kor/Udacity-CarND-Extended-Kalman-Filter/README.md

 The objective of this project is to estimate the state of a moving object with noisy measurements from lidar and radar sensors.
 The state of the moving object is represented by two dimensional position p<sub>x</sub>, p<sub>y</sub> and two dimensional velocity v<sub>x</sub>, v<sub>y</sub>.
 The **state vector** <img src="https://latex.codecogs.com/gif.latex?\mathit{x}"/> is therefore:
 <img src="https://latex.codecogs.com/gif.latex?\begin{pmatrix}p_x\\p_y\\v_x\\v_y\end{pmatrix}"/>

-Udacity provided simula
-ted radar and lidar measurements from a bicycle that moves around the target vehicle.
+Udacity provided simulated radar and lidar measurements from a bicycle that moves around the target vehicle.
 In addition, Udacity also provided a software framework which :
 1. Reads in the data (sensor values as well as ground truth) from the simulator
 2. Encapsulates the data into instances of class *MeasurementPackage*
 3. Provide a SW design with entry points to:
   - Initialize Kalman filter matrices and variables
   - Predict where the cyclist is going to be after a time step
   - Update where the cyclist is based on sensor measurements
   - Measure how the Kalman filter performs by calculating the root mean squared error
 4. Returns the results back to the simulator

 The actual contribution of the project is the Step 3, where the standard and extended Kalman Filter functions for predicting and updating the data from Lidar and Radar respectively are implemented.